tuananh131001/Cardinalis-FE/client/src/components/HowToUseComponents.md

 - [ ] Do I need to use username from useParam to get user info (MainNav, Profile)
 - [ ] Tweet page (Have back button)
 - [x] Home, Explore, Bookmarks, Settings -> Tweets, Profile, Trend,
-- [ ] change defaultUser to dynamic user (in Profile, MainNav, TweetSection, FollowerList, FollowingList, SubPage)
+- [ ] change defaultUser to dynamic user (in Profile, MainNav, TweetContent, FollowerList, FollowingList, SubPage)
   - App.jsx: user (**you**) (should render here instead of Home.jsx)
   - Main: user (**you**)
   - Profile: whole user (attributes: name, numberOfTweets)